COLUMN-Investors hit snooze button on U.S. debt alarm: James Saft

+* C.bank deputy governor: may act if rate outlook worsens (Adds ANC Wednesday briefing on two-day meetings)

-(The opinions expressed are those of the author, a columnist for Reuters)
+(Updates to reflect tentative budget deal) (The opinions expressed here are those of the author, a columnist for Reuters)

 By James Saft